Areas of Expertise

 Dr. Binning is a highly experienced, fellowship-trained, comprehensive vascular neurosurgeon.

+She is chief of vascular/endovascular neurosurgery division, and director of the stroke program and the Comprehensive Stroke Center for Global Neurosciences Institute.
 She is an associate professor at Drexel University School of Medicine.

 Publications and lectures